The person at the center of this case

 Alleged conspiracy to hack into private corporate entities begins

-Xia Lei, Wu Yingzhuo, and Dong Hao indicted for conspiracy to commit computer fraud and abuse, trade secret theft, wire fraud, and aggravated identity theft
+Xia Lei, Wu Yingzhuo, and Dong Hao indicted on charges of conspiracy to commit computer fraud and abuse, trade secret theft, wire fraud, and aggravated identity theft